codecheckers/codecheckers/.github/ISSUE_TEMPLATE/codechecker-registration.md

 Here is some information on the data requested below:

 - ORCID is needed for the checks anyway, and we hope this will have updated contact information in the future
-- Contact is important if your ORCID does not have an email, e.g., institutional or personal website
+- Contact is important if your ORCID does not have an email, e.g., institutional or personal website or ideally just an email that will work for a long time
 - Fields/domains of expertise is a lower case list of stuff you have experience with, which may help us to increase the chance of you being familiar with a workflow/tool you shall check
 - Programming language(s) and experience levels, e.g., "R (intermediate)", "nomic data analysis with MatLab", "spatial data analysis with Python (basic)"; don't worry about experience level too much, anyone should be able to check any workflow given proper documentation; we acknowledge that a CODECHECK can be conducted more efficiently if there is some familiarity with the used tools. -->

 <!-- EXAMPLE:

 ```
-Christina Codechecker,@codecheckers,0000-0001-0002-0003,see ORCID page,"neuroscience, models, HPC","R, Matlab"
+Christina Codechecker,@christina_the_codechecker,0000-0001-0002-0003,see ORCID page,"neuroscience, models, HPC","R, Matlab"
 ```

 -->